HasteModding/ZoeToZoeCommunicator/README.md

 Where:
        - name is the name of the message used to identify its corresponding delegate.
        - Params is a 2d array of bytes to send as parameters to its delegate.
 Note: Why bytes?
-The limmiting factor of this system as a whole is it has to send messages as a `fixedString64Bytes` which as a limit of 61 bytes (3 bytes are reserved by fixedString64Bytes for formatting) so each byte[] in Params can only be 61 bytes long, and while you can use strings using `Encoding.UTF8.GetBytes(string s)` it can be much more efficient and encouraged to make your own encoding and decoding functions for byte[]'s (examples included at the bottom.)
+The limiting factor of this system as a whole is it has to send messages as a `fixedString64Bytes` which as a limit of 61 bytes (3 bytes are reserved by fixedString64Bytes for formatting) so each byte[] in Params can only be 61 bytes long, and while you can use strings using `Encoding.UTF8.GetBytes(string s)` it can be much more efficient and encouraged to make your own encoding and decoding functions for byte[]'s (examples included at the bottom.)
        - life is how many network ticks to be broadcasting this message for, this is useful to ensure others can more reliably recieve this message due to the potential innacuracies of client network ticks, too little and clients might never see the message, but too high (like ~60) and clients might accidentally see the message twice, I found 3 - 10 to be a fairly consistent number, feel free to change this as needed.
        - targetId is the target clientId to recieve the message on (255 represents sending the message to ALL clients), this byte gets appended to the message name then examined by recieving clients to see if it applies to them, since its a byte it only supports values 0-255 where 0-254 represents specific client IDs and 255 represents all client IDs, while this means it only supports unique messaging for up to 254 NGOPlayer spawns I figured this was fairly unrealistic but I can make adjustments to support more if needed in the future.